 Part of the track came partially detached, with a bolt narrowly missing park guests queuing for the ride.

-Guidance wheels became detached, striking riders and causing minor injuries in the same year.
+The same year, guidance wheels became detached, striking riders and causing minor injuries.

-The ride holds the record for having the most track inversions of any rollercoaster in the world, at 14.
+The ride holds the record for having the most track inversions of any rollercoaster in the world, with 14.